 1. The recommended length for a Note is 10,000–15,000 words including footnotes (approximately 35–50 pages in double-spaced, 12-point Times New Roman font).
-Notes longer than 15,000 words are strongly discouraged.
-Notes longer than 17,500 words will not be considered without prior approval of the Notes Development Editor.
+Notes longer than 15,000 words are discouraged.
+Notes longer than 17,500 words will not be considered without prior approval of the Notes Development Editor (Please email Victoria Granda at email@example.com).
 Students may submit Notes shorter than 10,000 words.

-3. Your name should not appear on these six copies, but each copy should have an attached cover page which includes:
+3. Your name should not appear in the Note, but attach a cover page which includes:

 · The title of your Note.